Limitless-Dreamer/themetalogician/index.md

 ---------------

-You will notice changes in the system  from time to time.
+You will notice changes and inconsisties in the system from time to time.
 It’s because the system of the 4 Noble Truths is a work in progress.

 ---------------------------------------